slaFFik/buddypress-groups-extras/readme.txt

 5. Adding new group page

 == Changelog ==

+= 3.4 (.03.2013) =
+* New admin area option: delete or preserve all plugin's data on its deactivation
+* Lots of code improvements

 = 3.3.2 (23.03.2013) =
 * Fixed issue with renaming "Groups" Component into anything else (like Movies)